-Main Index Pablo Honey The Bends OK Computer Kid A Amnesiac Hail to the Thief In Rainbows The King of Limbs A Moon Shaped Pool Thom Yorke Jonny Greenwood Ed O'Brien Colin Greenwood Philip Selway Music Video
+Main Index On a Friday 1985-1991 Pablo Honey The Bends OK Computer Kid A Amnesiac Hail to the Thief In Rainbows The King of Limbs A Moon Shaped Pool Thom Yorke Jonny Greenwood Ed O'Brien Colin Greenwood Philip Selway Music Video

-The track was built from this and other loops.
-Similar to the recording of 'Kid A', Thom then didn't sing the lyrics, but just recited them.
-His voice was manipulated using AutoTune, a program mainly used to correct the pitch of vocal performances.
-It was given a key and then searched for appropriate tones in Thom's talking and thus created a sort of melody.
+Keen to keep things as experimental as possible with this track, Thom decided to go for a similar route for the vocals as with the song 'Kid A' - he didn't actually sing the lyrics, but merely recited them.
+Where on 'Kid A' melody was created by feeding Thom's voice through the ondes Martenot, it was manipulated for 'Pulk/Pull Revolving Doors' using AutoTune, a program mainly used to correct the pitch of vocal performances.
+Applying its most extreme mode of correction, it was given a key and then searched for appropriate tones in Thom's talking, thus creating a sort of melody.

 The Kid A Mnesia Exhibition contains a stem of the vocals but with no AutoTune applied.
 This also contains a few lines from the poem that were not included in the final track.